thradams/thradams.github.io/search-engine.md

 To print the result we walk on the bit set and if we find bit N ON we print the document index N.

+Searching for "1" it returns just the first document.
+But seaching for "document" it returns document 0 and 1.

 ```cpp